VirtualFlyBrain/VFB/doc/pipeline.md

 #### Schema:

-**Constraints:** URIs are unique

 * Nodes:
+   * Primary node identifier = IRI.
+Node IRIs are unique.
+This means we commit to specifying IRIs for all nodes and edge types - not just OWL content.
+With this assumption, all merges can be specified using IRI.
-   * Classes: corresponding to ontology class or FB features are stored with minimal information (URI, short_form, name) and no relationships apart from to individuals in the KB.
-For export purposes, only the URI is used.
+   * Classes: corresponding to ontology class or FB features are stored with minimal information (IRI, short_form, name) and no relationships apart from to individuals in the KB.
+For export purposes, only the IRI is used.
    * Individuals:
    * Relations:
-      * Every URI in a :Related edge should correspond to the URI of an object property node.
+      * Every IRI in a :Related edge should correspond to the IRI of an object property node.
       * This should be enforced by a check.
-      * Object Property nodes should specified in an loaded from source OWL files.
+      * Object Property nodes should specified in and loaded from source OWL files.
     * Neo Only:
-      * Node id (PMID?) for export purposes + miniref for reference only.
+      * Data source.
+IRI = Path to folder
-      * Data source, License  - lots of important attributes on these nodes have to be exported.
+      * License  - lots of important attributes on these nodes have to be exported.
+IRI = CC IRI or some VFB IRI.
+      * Pub: IRI = PMID or BioRVx
+      * People (TBA) IRI - Use ORCID.
+      * Channel (OWL compatible, but NEO only for now): IRI - VFB file path.

 * Edges:
   * NEO only
-    * (:Individual)-[:has_data_source { id_in_data_source: ' } ]-(:data_source)
+    * (:Individual:channel)-[:has_data_source { id_in_data_source: '' } ]-(:data_source)
     * (:data_source)-[:has_reference]-(:Pub)
     * (:data_source)-[:has_license]-(:License)

-  * OWL
+  * OWL - Only edges of types Related, INSTANCEOF, SUBCLASSOF are exported to OWL.
     * (:Individual)-[:Related { URI: '', name: ''}]-(:Individual)  -> OWL FACT (OPA)
     * (:Individual)-[:Related { URI: '', name: ''}]-(:Class) -> OWL Type: R some C
     * (:Class)-[:Related { URI: '', name: ''}]-(:Individual) -> OWL SubClassOf: R value I